-- An alternative approach, pursued and advocated in [15], is to take advantage of the specific structure of the queries, "bundle" the answers together and furthermore show that the "bundled" answers are "robust" in a sense that fits proximity testing.
+• An alternative approach, pursued and advocated in [15], is to take advantage of the specific structure of the queries, "bundle" the answers together and furthermore show that the "bundled" answers are "robust" in a sense that fits proximity testing.
 In particular, the (generic) parallelization step is avoided, and is replaced by a closer analysis of the specific (outer) tester.

-We will demonstrate this approach next.
+We will demonstrate the latter approach next.

-$B(x_1, \dots, x{3m+1}) = (A_1(x_1, x_2, \dots, x{3m+1}), A_2(x_2, \dots, x{3m+1}, x_1), \dots, A{3m+1}(x{3m+1}, x_1, \dots, x{3m}))$
+$$B(x_1, \dots, x{3m+1}) = (A_1(x_1, x_2, \dots, x{3m+1}), A_2(x_2, \dots, x{3m+1}, x_1), \dots, A{3m+1}(x{3m+1}, x_1, \dots, x{3m}))$$

 Once the robustness property of the resulting ("outer") tester fits the proximity testing feature of the "inner tester", composition is possible.
 Indeed, we compose the "outer" tester with an "inner tester" that checks whether the residual decision predicate of the "outer tester" is satisfies.
 The benefit of this composition is that the query complexity is reduced from poly-logarithmic to polynomial in a double-logarithm.
-At this point we can afford the Hadamard-Based proof tester (because the overhead in the proof complexity will only be exponential in a polynomial in a double-logarithmic function), and obtain a locally testable proof of polynomial length.
-That is, we compose the poly(log log)-query tester (acting as an outer tester) with the Hadamard-Based tester (acting as an inner tester), and obtain a locally testable proof of polynomial length (as asserted by the PCP Theorem).
+At this point we can afford the Hadamard-Based proof tester (because the overhead in the proof complexity will only be exponential in a polynomial in a doublelogarithmic function), and obtain a locally testable proof of polynomial length.

-aforementioned approach can be (and was in fact originally) applied with a specific "proximity tester" that can only handle inputs presented in one specific format (cf. [4]).
+$^{25}$ The aforementioned assumption holds trivially in case one uses a generic "proximity tester" (i.e., a PCP of proximity or an Assignment Tester) as done in [23].
+But the aforementioned approach can be (and was in fact originally) applied with a specific "proximity tester" that can only handle inputs presented in one specific format (cf. [4]).